govuk-one-login/mobile-ios-one-login-app/AppIntegrity/README.md

 This can be done by editing the scheme on xcode and passing an environment variable with the name FIRAAppCheckDebugToken.

-The value should be saved in an encrypted secrets file outside of the repository and passed in by including the file in your build config as shown below:
+The value should be saved in an encrypted secrets file outside of the repository or included in your .gitignore file to ensure it isn't checked into source code.
+It can then be passed in by including the file in your build config as shown below:

 ```swift
 #include "../secrets.xcconfig"